'We Love NYC: The Homecoming Concert' Part 2? We'll See, De Blasio Says

 PHOTO GALLERY: New York City Celebrates Reopening With ‘We Love NYC: The Homecoming Concert’

-What was supposed to be a fun and long night for people at Central Park ended sooner than planned after lightning struck during Barry Manilow’s performance.READ MORE: Murphy: New Jersey School Staff And All State Workers Must Be Vaccinated Or Face Weekly Testing
+What was supposed to be a fun and long night for people at Central Park ended sooner than planned after lightning struck during Barry Manilow’s performance.READ MORE: Kathy Hochul Sworn In As New York's 57th Governor, First Woman To Hold The Office

 It forced event organizers to quickly end the concert, sending more than 22,000 concert-goers who danced and partied on the Great Lawn home early Saturday night.